 Goal 1.
-Producing tailor-made food products.
+Producing tailor-made food products

-- Identifying bioactive food constituents and their mechanisms of action, optimisation and quality determination of raw materials by functional property approach; - Determining/predicting the effect of food structure on bioactive delivery and transfer to the target site; - Assuring best risk/benefit potential of heat treated food by minimising of toxic compound formation and optimising technological process to obtain best nutritional, functional and acceptable sensorial properties; - Determining/predicting the impact of processing formulation and storage on bioactive component content, delivery and transfer to the target site; - Use of advanced multivariate statistical procedures (Mixture Design) in order to optimise desired food properties; - Optimising production of live pathogenic organisms used as delivery vehicles for bioactive components, also through the development of more efficient bioreactors, and bioreactor operating strategies together with novel downstream processes; - Production by biotechnology, nanotechnology and mild technology of bioactive ingredients (e.g. extracts) for tailor-made foods formulation; - Production of mild technologies for manufactures and technologies for chilled foods; - Identification of consumer's target ranges and need of tailored food in the Italian reality; - Realization of analytical/technological studies strictly dedicated to investigate on key points for generation and correspondent reduction (without affecting nutritional and organoleptic performances of the food product) of toxic compounds, in particular within food processing steps which involve heating procedures and Maillard reactions; - Defining the technology contents for the production of ready to eat or stabilized meals.
+- Identifying bioactive food constituents and their mechanisms of action, optimisation and quality determination of raw materials by functional property approach; - Determining/predicting the effect of food structure on bioactive delivery and transfer to the target site; - Assuring best risk/benefit potential of heat treated food by minimising of toxic compound formation and optimising technological process to obtain best nutritional, functional and acceptable sensorial properties; - Determining/predicting the impact of processing formulation and storage on bioactive component content, delivery and transfer to the target site - Use of advanced multivariate statistical procedures (Mixture Design) in order to optimise desired food properties; - Optimising production of live pathogenic organisms used as delivery vehicles for bioactive components; - Production by biotechnology, nanotechnology and mild technology of bioactive ingredients (e.g. extracts) for tailor-made foods formulation; - Identification of consumer's target ranges and need of tailored food in the Italian reality.